 The English writer, critic and social thinker John Ruskin is reported to have once stated that:

-“It’s unwise to pay too much, but it’s worse to pay too little.
-When you pay too much, you lose a little money – that’s all.
 When you pay too little, you sometimes lose everything, because the thing you bought was incapable of doing the thing it was bought to do.
-The common law of business balance prohibits paying a little and getting a lot – it can’t be done.
+The common law of business balance prohibits paying a little and getting a lot — it can’t be done.
 If you deal with the lowest bidder, it is well to add something for the risk you run, and if you do that you will have enough to pay for something better.”

 In other words, you cannot expect to pay very little and still get a lot in return.
 Or, in common parlance: ‘you get what you pay for’.
 The principle Ruskin formulated is known as the common law of business balance and it describes a mechanism which one can argue is as true today as when he first spoke about it in the nineteenth century.

 So how does this idea apply to translation services and in particular German translation services in the twenty-first century?
 After all, surely we have moved on from the business world Ruskin wrote about more than a hundred years ago?
 It is true to say that learning a foreign language is no longer the exclusive preserve of the privileged few; in the UK and other developed countries, we all have the opportunity to learn a foreign language when we are in full-time education and, indeed, we able to do so as an adult learner afterwards.